AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 The ping shows the server’s response time in milliseconds.
 This indicates how fast the VPN connection will be when you connect to that location.
 Selecting a server with a ping of 22 ms means that a data packet sent to this server will be returned in 22 ms.

-In AdGuard VPN you can choose from over 50 locations in dozens of countries.
+With AdGuard VPN, you can choose from over 50 locations in dozens of countries.

 ![Main screen and locations *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/main-locations.png)